Anti-spam techniques: New solutions and ongoing research

 Several approaches have been proposed to improve the email system.

 Cost-based systems

 Since spamming is facilitated by the fact that large volumes of email are very inexpensive to send, one proposed set of solutions would require that senders pay some cost in order to send email, making it prohibitively expensive for spammers.
 Anti-spam activist Daniel Balsam attempts to make spamming less profitable by bringing lawsuits against spammers.
+One group of researchers have been looking at a model that homes in on establishing a stark defense; this would increase the cost needed to make the spam effective.
+They are doing this through the lens of game methodology and strategy, by deploying the strict defensive measures at times of high volume, the spammer would have to spend more money.
+This would in turn decrease the amount of spam and possibly eliminate it in its entirety.
+In their experiments testing out this model it was shown to operate as intended, limiting spam overall.